CrockPot White Chicken Chili is an easy, healthy, and hearty slow cooker chicken chili recipe that's full of familiar yet craveable flavors.

 Directions

-- Remove chicken then shred and place in the refrigerator.
+- Remove chicken from crock pot then shred and place in the refrigerator.
 Whisk flour and milk together in a small dish then drizzle into chili and stir to combine.
 Cover then cook on high for 30 minutes.
 Stir shredded chicken back into chili then scoop into bowls and serve with toppings.

 Notes